The Three Golden Pomegranates: Variants

+Ardeal, and a "fata de perj" (girl from the plum tree), from Moldova (ro).

 The Unborn, Never-Seen

 In a Romanian variant collected by Arthur and Albert Schott from the Banat region, Die Ungeborene, Niegesehene ("The Unborn, Never Seen [Woman]"), a farmer couple prays to God for a son.
 He is born.
 Whenever he cries, his mother rocks his sleep by saying he will marry "a woman that was not born nor any man has ever seen".
 When he comes of age, he decides to seek her.
 He meets Mother Midweek (Wednesday), Mother Friday and Mother Sunday.
 They each give him a golden apple and tell him to go near a water source and wait until a maiden appears; she will ask for a drink of water and after he must give her the apple.
 He fails the first two times, but meets a third maiden; he asks her to wait on top of a tree until he returns with some clothes.
 Some time later, a "gypsy girl" comes and sees the girl.
 She puts a magic pin on her hair and turns her into a dove.
 The tale was also translated to French as Celle qui n'est pas née et qu'on n'a jamais vue ("The One who was never born, nor never seen").